712 related texts · 8 related myths · Page 2 of 15

 The Sefer haYashar, or Book of Jasher, a collection of Jewish legends and lore, gives us a glimpse.
 Chapter 87 opens with a divine instruction.
 "At that time the Lord said to Moses...

-And in Chapter 89, we find just such a song, bursting with praise and recounting God's powerful deliverance.
-"Then spoke Joshua this song," the text begins, "on the day that the Lo...
+In Chapter 89, we find just such a song, bursting with praise and recounting God's powerful deliverance.
+"Then spoke Joshua this song," the text begins, "on the day that the Lord h...

 Can I really do this?"
 It's a universal struggle, and even Joshua, the future leader of Israel, felt it.
 Our story unfolds just after the miraculous crossing of the Red Sea, with t...